brentgroves/status/2024/week2.md

 - Features isolated people groups as described in newer identity platform documents, ie. b2b,b2e, and b2c.
 - New entity type, Active Directory B2C, with new capabilities such as various signin user flows with the new GUI.

+## OpenID Connect

+The best of both worlds.
+It combines the best of OpenID authentication with OAuth2 authorization features.

+- supported by Azure, AWS, and Google identity platforms.

+## Horizontal vs Vertical scaling

+- Vertical scaling: Increase the capability of a single machine.
+- Horizontal scaling: Add more nodes to share the workload.

+## Microservices

+- Divide API functionality into logical sub-groups.
+- How to handle authentication/authorization given large number of microservices.
+- API Gateway provides a centralized authentication/authorization, throttling, and loadbalancing for all microservices.
+- Combine K8s Ingress Controller with an API Gateway features with many API Gateway products including the most prevalant Kong.